2pixels/Gmail-2018-Minimal-UI/README.md

-# Gmail 2018 Minimal UI
+# Google Gmail 2018 Minimal UI
 Change Gmail's 2018 new look to this simplified view.
 You can use this solution if you struggle with Google Gmail's new look as well.

+## Installation
+Install an userscript manager to your default browser - use [Tampermonkey](http://bit.ly/2Tiqwpd) extension in Chrome or [GreaseMonkey](https://mzl.la/2QNPivC) addon in Firefox.
+Open [gmail-theme.user.js](http://bit.ly/2Q3D05c) code from this repository.
+Click “Raw” button.
+Click “Install” button in your opened extension window.

-# How to use
+## How to use
 This UI glue created for Gmail's "Default" and "Comfortable" view.
 For the best results, you should set your Gmail "Display density" setting to one of those two options.

 To implement this look, you need to use GreaseMonkey in Firefox and Tampermonkey in Chrome, browser extensions that allow you to load scripts on demand and modify how pages behave and respond.